Home » Blog » Asia » Philippines » Ultimate Travel Guide to Banaue & Batad Rice Terraces: Stay, Eat, See

 If you are looking for another alternative, check out the following options:

-Where To Stay In Batad
+Where To Stay Near Batad Rice Terraces

 Another option for accommodation would be staying directly in Batad.
+Check out the following accommodation options in Batad directly:

 Hillside Inn Batad